Copyright for Use in Instruction and Publications

-The majority of the materials in the VRC collection are copyrighted and may not be reproduced for publication (including electronic or print publications), public websites, exhibitions, or broadcasts.
+The majority of the materials in the V-Lab collection are copyrighted and may not be reproduced for publication (including electronic or print publications), public websites, exhibitions, or broadcasts.
 Permission to reproduce part or all of these images must be requested from the rights owner in advance.

 Permission for use of museum images can often be requested through the Rights and Reproductions department of a museum.
 You may also consult the sources below under the “Image Sources and Rights Clearance Agencies” section to obtain rights to publish a copyrighted image.

 - Can I Use that Picture?
 The Terms, Laws, and Ethics for Using Copyrighted Images.
 Decision tree to help determine the copyright, fair use, public domain or creative commons status of an image.

 - University of California copyright website Guide to copyright at the University of California

 - College Art Association: Intellectual Property and the Arts List of resources about copyright legislation affecting educators, scholars, museum professionals, and artists.